11 unsinkable facts about 'The Love Boat'

 Come aboard, we're expecting you!
 Welcome to The Love Boat, that floating resort filled with romance, short-shorts and B-list celebrities.
 For a decade, Aaron Spelling's frothy cruise fantasy defied critics and took love-struck viewers on mental vacations.

-Setting sail forty years ago, in the spring of 1977, The Love Boat hit the seas until 1986 — with a handful of specials carrying its legacy into the '90s.
+Setting sail over forty years ago, in the spring of 1977, The Love Boat hit the seas until 1986 — with a handful of specials carrying its legacy into the '90s.
 Few shows have had such longevity.
 What was the secret?
 Like a real ship, it all came down to the crew.
 The wonderful cast kept people tuning in.
 There was the unlikely ladies man in Doc, the smiling Isaac serving up drinks and young Vicki Stubing, to whom the kids in the audience could relate.

 Filmed on location aboard the Pacific Princess and Island Princess, The Love Boat also gave folks at home a true glimpse at exotic locales.
 It would have hardly done as well shot in a studio in L.A.

 Let's drop anchor and explore The Love Boat.

 By Charles Dickens.
 Just kidding!
 This series was inspired by Jeraldine Saunders' 1974 publication The Love Boats.
 A former cruise director and hostess, Saunders turned her work experiences aboard luxury ships into a bestseller.

 2. Passengers paid thousands of dollars to be onboard while filming.